Rolls-Royce Eagle (1944): Design and development

 The Rolls-Royce design team realised that producing a scaled-up version of their Griffon V-12 engine would lead to excessively large combustion chambers and problems with detonation.
 The team concluded that a larger number of small cylinders would be the answer and considered an X-24 design.
 This layout had previously caused unreliability with the Rolls-Royce Vulture due to the need to fasten four connecting rods in a complicated arrangement to a common big end bearing.

 The designers finally settled on an 'H' layout with two crankshafts and 'blade and fork' connecting rod attachments, the crankshafts being connected through the propeller speed reduction unit.
 The new engine followed the layout of the Napier Sabre and similarly used sleeve valves but with a simplified drive system.

 A two-speed, two-stage supercharger and intercooler were used to compress then cool the air-fuel mixture, following Griffon and Merlin practice.
 Starting was by Coffman starter.
 An auxiliary shaft driven by the lower crankshaft operated the main coolant pump, intercooler coolant pump, pressure and scavenge oil pumps and a fuel injection pump.
 Piston ring failures and cylinder head sealing problems were experienced during early flight testing.

 Applications

 The Eagle was never fitted to a production front-line fighter, as it was overshadowed by a new wave of turbojet engines, such as the Rolls-Royce Derwent and turboprops such as the Dart and Armstrong Siddeley Python.
 Fifteen Eagle 22s were produced to power prototypes of the Westland Wyvern fighter/torpedo bomber because of delay in the development of the Python.

+Supermarine specified the Eagle in their 1944 proposal for a single-engined Naval fighter, the Type 391, but the proposal was not followed up.